Beat the Clock: Statute of Limitations in Injury Cases in Florida

 The time limit varies from state to state, with some as short as one year (Kentucky, Tennessee, Louisiana ) and others as long as a decade (Oregon).

 Statute of Limitations in Florida

 Florida falls in the middle.
-You have four years from the date of the injury to file a personal injury lawsuit in Florida civil court, according to Florida law (95.11).
+You have two years from the date of the injury to file a personal injury lawsuit in Florida civil court, according to Florida law (95.11).